yangshun/cs3217-problem-sets-writeup/public/ps/PS1/PS1.md

 ![The standard editor displays a single file.](/ps/ps1/img/2-1.png)

 2.1 The standard editor displays a single file.
 This screenshot shows the visual storyboard editor.
 Note the properties panel to the right of the screen.
 When you are looking at the storyboard file which displays a iPad view, chances are you find the views too big/small so you want to zoom out/in.
-Try press `shift + option + command + [` and `shift + option + command + ]`.
+Try pressing "`shift` + `option` + `command` + `]`" to zoom in and `[` instead of `]` to zoom out.

 **Objective-C versus Swift:** This step is the same for both languages.

 ![The assistant editor is highly recommended for writing code.](/ps/ps1/img/2-2.png)

-2.2 The assistant editor is highly recommended for writing code.
-It shows header and implementation files in a 2-column split view by default, but can also be made to show any arbitrary file.
+2.2 The assistant editor is highly recommended for writing code, as you can use a 2-column split view to compare code between files.

 **Objective-C versus Swift:** This step is the same for both languages.

 ![When writing code, the properties panel is replaced by Quick Help, which shows brief documentation of the object under cursor.](/ps/ps1/img/2-3.png)

-2.3 When writing code, the properties panel is replaced by Quick Help, which shows brief documentation of the object under cursor.
+2.3 When writing code, the properties panel is replaced by **Quick Help**, which shows brief documentation of the object under cursor.

 **Objective-C versus Swift:** This step is the same for both languages.